secretary-DFs/DF-Documents/althing-2018/motions-musings.md

 (Proposed by Ash Taylor)

+### Motion 7 (Events Contact) ###

+This Althing instructs the Events Rep to ensure that for the entire duration of every event, business or social, there is a contactable phone number and email address to be checked twice daily on the event, ensuring all queries and issues get prompt responses.

+#### Rationale ####

+Although this is likely already a policy, it has not been in practice on the last two events (soz guys, a tad my fault).
+At DF camp, a parent tried to contact us concerning the safe return of a DF from the site, and received absolutely no response from anybody until I received the texts and emails after the camp had ended.
+This concerns me as it (on top of the clear safety issue for people in need of assistance) reduces our credibility as an organisation.

+(Proposed by Robin Lyster)

 ### Motion 8 (Veto) ###

 This Althing changes the veto such that any party that was vetoed for a role will be informed that the veto took place.
 Only that party would know that the veto took place, and this detail shouldn’t be revealed to the wider movement.